 Office: Doolan 201A

 Professor Andrew Forney is a third-generation Lion who completed his B.S. in Computer Science and Psychology at Loyola Marymount University and his M.S. and Ph.D. in Computer Science at UCLA.
-His research bridges the disciplines of cognitive psychology, artificial intelligence, and experimental design, with an emphasis in causal inference.
-He is interested in the mechanics of counterfactual reasoning and its applications to human and machine learning, decision-making, and memory.
-His work in the UCLA Cognitive Systems Laboratory has been published and presented in the flagship AI conferences (NIPS and ICML).
-Professor Forney’s other interests include pedagogical methods for the sciences and the entanglement of increasingly advanced AI in society.
-He leads the Applied Cognitive Technologies (ACT) Laboratory at LMU, which provides undergraduates with research experience using state-of-the-art techniques in the domain of artificial intelligence.
+His research bridges the disciplines of cognitive psychology, artificial intelligence (AI), and experimental design, with an emphasis in causal inference.
+He is interested in the mechanics of counterfactual reasoning and its applications to human and machine learning, reinforcement, and decision-making for crafting increasingly dynamic and metacognitive agents.
+His work has been published and presented in the flagship AI conferences (NeurIPS, ICML, AAAI) and Journal of Causal Inference.
+Professor Forney’s other interests include pedagogical methods for inclusive and engaging undergraduate STEM experiences, and the entanglement of increasingly advanced AI in society.
+He leads the Applied Cognitive Technologies (ACT) Laboratory at LMU, which provides undergraduates with research and industry experience using state-of-the-art techniques in AI applied to real world problems.

 University of California, Los Angeles: Ph.D., Computer Science 2018